Operation Bikini: Production

 American International Pictures announced the film, originally known as The Seafighters or The Sea Fighter, in March 1962.
 It marked the directorial debut of editor Anthony Carras.

 Rory Calhoun was originally announced as the film's star, but the lead eventually went to Tab Hunter.
 It was Hunter's first Hollywood film since The Pleasure of His Company (1960).

 Filming started in December 1962 and took place at Republic Studios.

 In November 1962, the film was retitled Bikini.

 Reception

 The Monthly Film Bulletin said, "... for the most part this is a conventional but competent production... the acting as a whole is never less than competent" but had issues with the final scenes which involved a nuclear blast "then a whole series of shots of a couple of girls playing on the seashore in bikinis."

 The Los Angeles Times said that the film "... might be titled 'Operation Smorgasboard' since it's a combination of South Sea Island melodrama, war story and comedy."

+Filmink wrote "it feels like a picture that began as a stock war story but then AIP panicked at some stage and ordered all this other stuff put in, like Frankie Avalon songs and scenes of Bikini Atoll.
+It’s not very good."